nicholasung/gcalbot/README.md

     - date and time
     - name of event

+TODO:
+improve efficiency o(n^2) time for push and pull. comebine into a sync somehow maybe? better implementation for a blank default location invite to calendar command

 needs token and calendar_id in the .env file. needs a .credentials folder at the root of the project with the google oauth service for authentication according to the gcsa library